 Find a small vase or glass bottle for your room diffuser.
 You want a bottle that is slightly wider at the base and has a small opening at the top to prevent less evaporation of the liquid.
 Once you have found a suitable vase or glass bottle, place the funnel into it and pour the essential oil mixture into the vase so that the bottle is 3/4 filled with the scented oil mixture.

 Place three to six wooden skewers or reeds into the vase.
 Diffuser reeds do function better than wooden skewers, but wooden skewers still work and are much more affordable and can easily be purchased at the grocery store so the choice is up to you on which to use.

-Depending on the size of the vase, you may wish to cut the reeds with scissors or a utility knife so that they only stick out of the vase a four to six inches for ascetic reasons and for increased stability if you have a vase that is not too sturdy.
+Depending on the size of the vase, you may wish to cut the reeds with scissors or a utility knife so that they only stick out of the vase a 4 to 6 inches for ascetic reasons and for increased stability if you have a vase that is not too sturdy.
 If you are using wooden skewers cut off the spiked end as you will need to rotate the skewers and may find the spikes at the end of the skewers to be a safety risk especially around young children.